 - 10 years for ParaGard

-With hormonal IUDs, many women have fewer cramps.
+With hormonal IUDs, many people have fewer cramps.
 Eventually, most who use them will have light periods or no periods at all.
 Pregnancies rarely happen with IUDs, but if not having a period will make you constantly worry that you’re pregnant, you may want to consider the copper IUD instead.

 The copper ParaGard may make your periods heavier and cramping worse.
 This may go away after a few months.
 Read more on how to use birth control to stop your period.

 Your partner shouldn't be able to feel anything, but if they do, it will only be minor contact with the strings of the IUD.
 This shouldn't cause any discomfort.
 The strings soften the longer you have the IUD and can be trimmed shorter.